 AUDIE CORNISH, HOST:

 The Defense Department says it will exhume the remains of hundreds of sailors and Marines buried as unknowns.
 The men were killed when Japanese torpedoes sank their ship, the USS Oklahoma, on December 7, 1941, during the attacks on Pearl Harbor.
 Just 35 of the original crew were positively identified during salvage operations.
 The remaining sailors were eventually buried unidentified at a military cemetery in Honolulu.
 This week the Pentagon said under a new policy it would attempt to identify them using DNA testing.
-Tom Gray lost his cousin Edward Hopkins on the USS Oklahoma.
+Tom Gray lost his cousin Edwin Hopkins on the USS Oklahoma.
 He joins us now from his home in Connecticut.
 Welcome to the program.

 TOM GRAY: How are you today?